IrtisumMusharratRahman/Leave-Application-Management-System/README.md

 vii) Admin can view all pages, while Managers and Staff can view limited pages (for example, only Admin can add new user, thus this page is only accessible to Admin) – user level (using session)

+Below are added criteria that are expected in the developed system : a.Able to implement the usage of Session b.Able to demonstrate the benefit of using Cookie c.Able to perform user input validationd.Able to demonstrate dynamic HTML through JavaScript (DOM) e.Clean, consistent and attractive presentation (good use of HTML + CSS)